Kibuns/OpenTrivia/README.md

 - A backend that connects to the OpenTDB API and caches quizzes
 - REST endpoints to start a new quiz and to check answers
 - A simple frontend that consumes these endpoints
-- Error handling (including validation and Too Many Requests from OpenTDB)
+- Error handling
-- A clear code structure with tests
+- backend tests

 ---